-A growing body of literature suggests that adults with depression show altered behavioral responses to reward in a variety of domains.
-15, 26 including reduced impact of reward on adaptive behavior and less willingness to expend effort for rewards.29-31 Additionally, adults with MDD also consistently show a reduction in reward circuit activation in fMRI studies of reward processing, especially in the striatum.
-15,26,32 Further, a number of studies show a reduction in RewP amplitude among adults with MDD and in association with higher selfreported depression.
-Similarly, adolescents and school-aged children with MDD show behavioral evidence of reduced responsiveness to reward, 26,36 including evidence for an association between elevated anhedonic symptoms and reduced behavioral responses to rewards in 7-10-year-old children.
-Further, both children and adolescents with depression also showed altered neural responses to reward, including reduced task-related activation to reward processing in the striatum and a blunted RewP amplitude.
-Importantly, prospective studies have found that a blunted ventral striatal response to reward anticipation in previously healthy adolescents predicted increased depression two years later.
-18 Along similar lines, work has also shown that a reduced RewP in never-depressed adolescent girls (15-17 years) predicted later MDD and increased depressive symptoms, even when controlling for baseline depressive symptoms.
+A growing body of literature suggests that adults with depression show altered behavioral responses to reward in a variety of domains, 15,26 including reduced impact of reward on adaptive behavior^{27,28} and less willingness to expend effort for rewards.29-31 In addition, adults with MDD also consistently show a reduction in reward circuit activation in fMRI studies of reward processing, especially in the striatum.
+15,26,32 Furthermore, a number of studies show a reduction in RewP amplitude among adults with MDD^{33,34} and in association with higher self-reported depression.35 Similarly, adolescents and school-aged children with MDD show behavioral evidence of reduced responsiveness to reward, 26,36 including evidence for an association between elevated anhedonic symptoms and reduced behavioral responses to rewards in 7- to 10-year-old children.37 Moreover, both children and adolescents with depression also showed altered neural responses to reward, including reduced taskrelated activation to reward processing in the striatum^{13,38} and a blunted RewP amplitude.
+39,40 Importantly, prospective studies have found that a blunted ventral striatal response to reward anticipation in previously healthy adolescents predicted increased depression 2 years later.
+18 Along similar lines, work has also shown that a reduced RewP in never-depressed adolescent girls (15-17 years of age) predicted later MDD and increased depressive symptoms, even when controlling for baseline depressive symptoms.
 16,41